thelastsandbox/Axpo_QA_Tasks/README.md

 Next step is install packages with `npm i`

 Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
+Navigate to `http://localhost:4200/` or nun `ng serve --o` and browser open the web automaticly.
 The app will automatically reload if you change any of the source files.

 ### Building the project